hridigital/british-army-officers-public/readme.txt

 # Total manual links should be 7,084
 .quit

-# Now we begin the linking process
+# Now we begin the linking process.
 # We assume that some sheets will not contain duplicates (the same person twice in a year), we call these "Category A" sheets.
 # "Category B" sheets are the opposite: Each person in them should definitely be repeated in a Category A sheet for that year.
 # "Category C" sheets are where a person may or may not also be in a Category A sheet.